riding the orient express train

 Small boat cruises

-Both a Nile dahabiya tour (on an elegant Egyptian sailboat) and a Kerala backwater journey on a kettuvallam (a South Indian houseboat) offer amazing, often remote scenery—from uninhabited islands near Egypt’s Aswan to the palm-fringed canals and lagoons of India’s Alleppey region—at a leisurely pace.
-Intimate vessels like these have precious few beds per sailing, though, so if you want to travel slowly upon them, you’ll have to move fast.
+Both a Nile dahabiya tour (on an elegant Egyptian sailboat) and a Kerala backwater journey on a kettuvallam (a South Indian houseboat) offer amazing, often-remote scenery at a leisurely pace.
+Intimate vessels like these have precious few beds per sailing, though, so planning is necessary if you want to explore the uninhabited islands near Egypt’s Aswan or the palm-fringed canals and lagoons of India’s Alappuzha region.

 Outfitted dry-season African safaris

 During Southern and East Africa’s dry seasons, wildlife-viewing conditions are in their prime, offering minimal mud, cooler temperatures, and low grass cover.
 The dry season in Botswana’s Okavango Delta and South Africa’s Great Kruger area lasts May through October, while in Tanzania’s Serengeti and Ngorongoro Crater, it’s July through September.
-The most sought-after safari camps here operate within protected wildlife preserves, offering small-plane transport, well-trained guides, and a limited number of beds—so be sure to plan accordingly.
+The most sought-after safari camps here operate within protected wildlife preserves, offering small-plane transport, well-trained guides, and a limited number of beds.

 US trips that include a lottery or application to attend